bazelbuild/bazel-bench/README.md

   --bazelrc: The path to a .bazelrc file.
   --[no]collect_memory: Whether to collect used heap sizes.
     (default: 'false')
+  --csv_file_name: The name of the output csv, without the .csv extension
   --data_directory: The directory in which the csv files should be stored.
 Turns on memory collection.
   --[no]prefetch_ext_deps: Whether to do an initial run to pre-fetch external dependencies.
     (default: 'true')